ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

 ## Prerequisites for setting up a connector for Facebook Business pages

-You must meet the following prerequisites before you can set up and configure the built-in connector in the Security & Compliance Center to import and archive data from Facebook Business pages.
+You must meet the following prerequisites before you can set up and configure a built-in connector in the Security & Compliance Center to import and archive data from your organization's Facebook Business pages.

 - You need a Facebook account for your organization's business pages (you need to sign in to this account when setting up the connector).
 Currently, you can only archive data from Facebook Business pages; you can't archive data from individual Facebook profiles.